ANGLICANS IN NORWAY

 THE ANGLICAN CHURCH ON THE FJORD

-In 1897 on the edge of beautiful Sognefjord, little St. Olaf's Church was built in an imitation stave church style by Knut Kvikne in memory of his English wife.
+In 1897 on the edge of beautiful Sognefjord, little St. Olaf's Church was built in an imitation stave church style by Knut Kvikne in memory of his English wife, Margaret Sophia Kvikne (1850-1894).
 Over many generations the elegant Kviknes Hotel has continued its support of the chapel, which draws visitors from around the world to the quaint town of Balestrand.
 If you visit, you may recognize the chapel's graphic motives as the inspiration for the chapel in Elsa's coronation scene in the 2013 Disney film Frozen!

-From May through September, visiting Anglican priests offer Sunday services in
+From May through September, visiting Anglican priests are in residence and offer: